Megève - Ski Area Guide

 This information was kindly provided by Mike Beaudet - Ski Instructor in Megeve.

-There are six Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Megève are perfectly feasible.
-Chambery Airport and Geneva Airport are just one hours drive away, in good driving conditions, so you can be on the piste quickly.
+There are seven Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Megève are perfectly feasible.
+Annecy Airport, Chambery Airport and Geneva Airport are just one hours drive away, in good driving conditions, so you can be on the piste quickly.

 Skiing in Megève